dereksonderegger/444/docs/38_Databases.md

     b.
 Through the `con` connection object, create links to the `flights` and `airlines` tables.
     c.
 From the `flights` table, summarize the percent of flights with a departure delayed by more than 10 minutes for each airline.
 Produce a table that gives the airline name (not the abbreviation) and the percent of flights that are late.
     d.
 Using the `dbDisconnect()` command to close the connection `con`. *If this throws an error, you might need to update your `dbplyr` package.
 The error for disconnecting the SQLite `nycflights13` database was fixed recently.*

+2. I have created a package that contains information for a hypothetical ski pass database that could used by AZ Snowbowl.
+This example is inspired by consulting work that I did with Bridger Bowl just outside of Bozeman, MT.
+We have 5 tables, `Customers`, `PassTypes`, `Passes`, `BlackOutDates` and `PatrolIssues`.
+After downloading the package from GitHub, you should read the documentation for each of these tables.
+Furthermore, there is a function `SkiPasses_sqlite()` that loads the information into a SQLite database.

+    ```r
+    devtools::install_github('dereksonderegger/SkiPasses')
+    library(SkiPasses)
+    con <- SkiPasses_sqlite()  # You might want to use refresh=TRUE here...
+    ```
+    a)  Go to the GitHub repository for this package at [https://github.com/dereksonderegger/SkiPasses](https://github.com/dereksonderegger/SkiPasses).
+Where would you expect the code that creates the data tables to live?
+Where would the documentation for the data tables be?
+Where is the documentation and code for the function `SkiPasses_sqlite()`?
+Notice that there is a `SkiPasses.db` file in the `inst/extdata/` directory.
+Poke around the package and check out the code for the `SkiPasses_sqlite()` function.
+What does the `refresh=TRUE` option do?
+    b)  Run the following code to see where the SQLite database file exists on your computer.

+        ```r
+        system.file("extdata", "SkiPasses.db", package = "SkiPasses")
+        ```
+    b)  Insert a new row into the `Customer` data table for yourself.
+Also insert a row in the `Passes` table for yourself getting a ski pass for the 2020-2021 ski season.
+    c)  Close your database connection and then reopen it.
+Write a SQL command to verify that you are still in the customer data table.
+    c)  Create a function that takes a `PassID` and date and returns either a TRUE or FALSE value indicating if the pass authorizes the customer to ski for the day.
+Your function should take the database connection, `PassID`, and `Date` as input parameters.
+Demonstrate your function working with both an authorized and unauthorized cases. *Hint: read the documentation of the `Passes` table to understand when a pass is valid.
+Your code will need to identify if there is a valid pass (ie Date is between Start and Finish) and assuming there is a valid pass, that `Date` is not one of the blackout dates for that pass.*
+    d) Create a graph visualizing the ages of the male and female customers.

-2. For this exercise, we'll start a SQLite database and see that the SQLite application stores the data in a very specialized file structure, which usually has a file extension of `.db` or `.sqlite`.
+3. For this exercise, we'll start a SQLite database and see that the SQLite application stores the data in a very specialized file structure, which usually has a file extension of `.db` or `.sqlite`.
     a.
 Create the SQLite database file in your current working directory using the following:

     ```r